Thebuilderekes/Thebuilderekes/README.md

 ### I'm looking forward to collaborating with you on your projects.

-I'm currently focused on Blockchain, JavaScript, React and Astro based projects and I'm open to conversations about them.
+I'm currently focused on JavaScript, React and Astro based projects and I'm open to holding conversations about them.